cockroachdb/docs/cockroachcloud/pci-dss.md

 - Before you insert cardholder data into the cluster, you must first protect it by a combination of encryption, hashing, masking, and truncation.
 For an example implementation, refer to [Integrate CockroachDB Dedicated with Satori](/docs/{{site.versions["stable"]}}/satori-integration.html).
 - The cryptographic materials used to protect cardholder data must themselves be protected at rest and in transit, and access to the unencrypted key materials must be strictly limited only to approved individuals.
-- Within the cluster, you must restrict access to cardholder data on a "need to know basis" authorized individuals have access to tables and views in the cluster that contain cardholder data, and you must regularly test for compliance.
+- Within the cluster, you must restrict access to cardholder data on a "need to know basis" basis.
+Access to tables and views in the cluster that contain cardholder data must be restricted, and you must regularly test for compliance.
 Refer to [Authorization](/docs/{{site.versions["stable"]}}/authorization.html).
 - You must track, monitor, and log all access to cardholder data and network resources.
 Within a cluster with PCI DSS enabled, {{ site.data.products.db }} enforces this requirement automatically.
 Refer to [Security and audit monitoring](/docs/{{site.versions["stable"]}}/logging-use-cases.html#security-and-audit-monitoring).
 - You must protect networks that transmit cardholder data from malicious access over the public internet, and you must regularly test for compliance.
 For more information about protecting the cluster's networks, refer to [Network Authorization](network-authorization.html).
 - You must regularly test all systems, applications, and dependencies (including, but not limited to, application libraries, runtimes, container images, and testing frameworks) that are involved in storing or processing cardholder data for known vulnerabilities, you must regularly apply updates, and you must regularly test for compliance.
 Important security and stability updates are applied regularly and automatically to {{ site.data.products.dedicated }} clusters.
 These updates include, but are not limited to, the cluster's CockroachDB runtime, the operating systems of cluster nodes, APIs, and management utilities.
 You are notified about upcoming cluster maintenance before it happens, when it starts, and when it completes.
 To configure notifications in the {{ site.data.products.db }} Console, refer to [Monitoring and Alerting](/docs/stable/monitoring-and-alerting.html).
 You can also read the release notes for [CockroachDB](/docs/releases/index.html) and for [{{ site.data.products.db }}](/docs/releases/cloud.html).